Pennsylvania Route 611: Former Delaware Water Gap alternate route

 U.S. Route 611 Alternate (US 611 Alt.) was an alternate route of US 611 that ran between Portland and Stroudsburg across the Delaware Water Gap.
 US 611 Alt. began at Portland in Northampton County, where US 611 crossed the Portland–Columbia Toll Bridge into New Jersey.
 From here, it headed north on the west bank of the Delaware River, passing through Slateford.
-The route traversed the Delaware Water Gap into Monroe County and continued to the community of Delaware Water Gap.
-Here, US 611 Alt. reached its northern terminus at an intersection with US 611 at Foxtown Hill Road.
+The route traversed the Delaware Water Gap into Monroe County and continued to Delaware Water Gap, where US 611 Alt. reached its northern terminus at an intersection with US 611 at Foxtown Hill Road.

 US 611 Alt. was designated in 1953 on the former alignment of US 611 when US 611 was realigned to use a new alignment across the river in New Jersey, crossing the Delaware River twice on the Portland–Columbia Toll Bridge and the Delaware Water Gap Toll Bridge.
 US 611 Alt. was proposed to be extended from Delaware Water Gap north along the former alignment of US 611 through Stroudsburg to Scotrun after US 611 was realigned to follow I-80.
 However, AASHO denied the extension of US 611 Alt. from Delaware Water Gap to Scotrun on December 1, 1962, and instead suggested that Pennsylvania resubmit the request by establishing a business route along the former alignment of US 611.

 An extension of US 611 Alt. north along the former alignment of US 611 to an interchange with I-80 and US 611 west of Stroudsburg was denied by AASHO on June 18, 1963.
 In 1963, the PDH recommended replacing US 611 Alt. with US 611, with the US 611 designation to be removed from I-80.

 On December 5, 1964, AASHO approved the elimination of the US 611 Alt. designation.
 US 611 Alt. was replaced by US 611 in 1965 when US 611 was rerouted out of New Jersey.
 I-80 had replaced the alignment of US 611 in New Jersey.